d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Predicate completion
         If point is at a callable position, `completion-at-point' suggests matching predicates as completion candidates.
+        Predicate calls are inserted as complete term.
+If the chosen predicate takes arguments, holes are inserted in their places (see [Filling Holes]).
   Atom completion
         If point is at a non-callable, `completion-at-point' suggests matching atoms as completion candidates.

 [Symbol Completion in the Emacs manual] <info:emacs#Symbol Completion>

+[Filling Holes] See section Filling Holes

 Context-Based Term Insertion